 January 26 - The Xbox One version of DeathBlood is featured on Conan O’Brien’s late night show, where the host struggles with the game’s complex control scheme before giving up and making a few jokes about “Dick Eyes” and the sidekick character’s Welsh accent.

 January 28 - Xbox One copies of BloodDeath are sent to press for review.
 The review embargo is set by Electronic Soft for February 10.
-No press outlet, whether online or in print, is permitted under pain of death to publish their thoughts about the game before this time.
+No press outlet, whether online or in print, is permitted to publish their thoughts about the game before this time.

 January 29 - Several popular YouTube personalities, given early copies of the game by Electronic Soft, enthusiastically play their way through DeathBlood from start to finish in front of an audience of millions.